YOUR SUBJECT IS BUT A PORTAL TO THE LEARNER

 Thinking about this in education dredged up an old memory of a student I once had.
 I’ll call him ‘Tony’.
 I was teaching Spanish to all the grades at a private school in Las Vegas.
 Tony was in my kindergarten class and was the kind of nightmare that makes teachers want to quit their jobs.

-Tony’s mother had a Hispanic housemaid that she had difficulty communicating with so she called me to translate for her.
+Tony’s mother had a Hispanic housemaid that she had difficulty communicating with.
+One day I got a call from her.
+She called me to translate for her because she was having a hard time communication with her maid.
 Through the housemaid’s eyes, I got an insight into Tony’s parents, his home and in particular Tony’s father.

 I found out that his father was extremely strict and overbearing.
 He would not allow the maid to sit down at any time during the whole day and when he came home from work he would put on a white glove and run his hand over furniture and appliances to see if they were clean.
 He was equally overbearing with his wife and son.
 I found out the housemaid was the most recent of a series of housemaids.